Eden

 Goal 17.
 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development.

-Disputes of any kind can have devastating long-term impacts on the health, wellbeing and socio-economic stability and viability of all family members, including children and elders.
+Disputes of any kind can have devastating long-term consequences on the health, wellbeing and socio-economic stability and viability of the family, including children and elders.

 Praxis Forum’s Family Conciliation Service aim’s to keep families together, by attempting to identify and address the root causes of conflicts before they escalate into disputes, legal emergencies or family crises.